-Singapore, a little Island off the tip of Malaysia, is a fairly new independent country, but has quickly grown to one of the world’s most prosperous; and expats from all over the globe have relocated to pinch their very own little piece of the pie in this terminally hot, rainforest climate.
+Singapore, a little island off the tip of Malaysia, has quickly grown to one of the world’s most prosperous countries; and expats from all over the globe have relocated to pinch their very own little piece of the pie in this terminally hot, rainforest climate.
 Though the city-state claims a mere five million people, and is well-known for its impeccable infrastructure, there is still much to acclimate to before expat life in Singapore becomes routine.

 A week in the life of an expat in Singapore

-I’m calling for a taxi now to come in 20 minutes time, sometimes in Singapore – like when it’s raining (which is often), it just takes a while to get a cab.
-I’m heading into the infamous Orchard area, which is traditionally more expensive, but also the easiest place to find bigger clothes for my American children.
+I’m calling for a taxi now to come in 20 minutes' time.
+Sometimes in Singapore, like when it’s raining (which is often), it just takes a while to get a cab.
+I’m heading into the infamous Orchard shopping area, which is traditionally more expensive, but also the easiest place to find bigger clothes for my American children.
 My kids have not become chubby here, it’s just that the clothes in Singapore are made for the smaller statures of the locals, and not for the broad shoulders and chests my kids have.
 I’ve learned to buy a size or two larger than what I purchased in the US.

 It’s time for parent-teacher conferences at my children’s private international school.
 This is a goal setting conference, which means my student will be attending too.
 I do love how the schools here seem to include the kids’ input a lot more in the education structure.
 We’re very involved in the school, perhaps because it’s a private, international school, but I think that no matter what type of school we chose in Singapore, we knew we would be getting a great education for our kids.
 Singapore has a world-class reputation for its education, and the Chinese culture it’s largely influenced by makes education a priority.